 Have you ever wondered how to make that delicious white fluffy Italian bread from the grocery store?
 Well, this is pretty close.
 Super soft and fluffy interior, nice brown crust on the exterior = amazing bread.
 These loaves go very quickly at my house and the good thing is this recipe is very easy to follow.

 A stand mixer or bread machine is recommended to prepare the dough as you may achieve very fluffy results whereas if you were to knead by hand.
 I have tried all three methods and seem to like the bread machine method a lot (just throw all ingredients in and set on dough settings.
 I don’t know how the bread machine kneads this dough but it comes out fluffy and delicate) but since not everyone can own a bread machine I wanted to share the mixer version which works well too.
 Enjoy!

 Ingredients for Italian Bread:

 Instructions to make Fluffy Italian Bread:

-Cover bowl and let rise for about an hour or until dough reaches the top of the bowls rim.
+Cover the bowl and let rise for about an hour or until dough reaches the top of the rim of the bowl.
 After rising time; remove the dough from the bowl and transfer to a lightly floured surface.
-Cut dough in half and form each piece into an oval shape pinching down the bottoms.
-Roll into a log (about 14.5″ long and 3″-4″ wide) pinching down sides as you go.
+Cut the dough in half and form each piece into an oval shape pinching down the bottoms.
+Roll into a log (about 14.5″ long and 3″-4″ wide) pinching downsides as you go.

 Remove bread from oven and place on a cooling rack.
 Cool completely before slicing.
 Enjoy!